Buddy (1997 film)

-Buddy is a 1997 American family comedy drama film written and directed by Caroline Thompson, produced by Jim Henson Pictures and American Zoetrope, and released by Columbia Pictures on June 6, 1997.
+Buddy is a 1997 American biographical comedy-drama family film written and directed by Caroline Thompson, produced by Jim Henson Pictures and American Zoetrope, and released by Columbia Pictures on June 6, 1997.
 It starred Rene Russo as Mrs. Gertrude "Trudy" Lintz and Robbie Coltrane as her husband.

-The film was based on the life of a gorilla called Massa with elements of Gertrude Lintz's other gorilla Gargantua (who was called "Buddy" at the time).
-In real life, Massa became the oldest gorilla on record until 2008, while Buddy/Gargantua died young as a circus attraction and his remains are now on display in a museum.
+The film was based loosely on the life of a gorilla called Massa with elements of Gertrude Lintz's other gorilla Gargantua (who was called "Buddy" at the time).
+In real life, Massa was sold to the Philadelphia Zoo after he attacked Lintz, while Buddy/Gargantua died young as a circus attraction and his remains are now on display in a museum.

 The gorilla suit used for Buddy was created by Jim Henson's Creature Shop.

 Plot

-Eccentric millionaire Trudy is an animal lover who is not apologetic about it.
+Set in the 1930s, eccentric millionaire Trudy is an unapologetic animal lover.

 Trudy takes her two newly arrived chimpanzees Joe and Maggie to the movies, causing lots of stares.
 Returning home to her grand estate, she greets her varied animals: kittens, horses, a cheeky talking green parrot, her prize-winning champion pack of briards, a raccoon, a porcupine, a tortoise and a flock of geese.

 Dr. Bill Lindz, Trudy's amiable husband, calls her to the phone.
 After the call she explains to Dick, their animal handler, he is solely in charge of the animals until the evening, and she drives off to Philadelphia.

 There, finding a sickly baby gorilla, Trudy whisks him home, adding to their family.
 Bill determines that Buddy, as she names him, has severe pneumonia.
 Life resumes in the Lintz household, while Trudy plies him to take a bottle.
 The chimpanzees cause a mischievous ruckus in the kitchen, which she ends using a type of rattle that scares them.

 Not having luck finding information about gorillas, Trudy travels to see Professor Spatz, who claims knowledge of them from travel to Congo, but can give her no true insight.
 She marches home, determined to raise Buddy similarly to the chimpanzees, as her own son.

 Buddy finds life in the city very difficult to deal with.
 Trudy discovers that he, unlike the chimpanzees, dislikes baths.
 He does not like sharing Trudy either.
 As he grows he gets stronger, making him hard to control.
 The chimpanzees often get up to mischief, thanks to Maggie's skill at getting the key, unlocking their cages.